pigsly/flyday/readme.md

-# Flyday: Your Task Migration Assistant
+# Flyday: Intelligent Efficient Work Hour Planner

 [![flyday Release](https://github.com/pigsly/flyday/actions/workflows/release.yml/badge.svg)](https://github.com/pigsly/flyday/actions/workflows/release.yml)

 <img title="" src="flyday_small.png" alt="Flyday Logo"> [中文版本](/readme.zh.md)

-Welcome to **Flyday**, activating Creative Energy-Saving Mode: Reduce daily reporting stress, unleash creativity, an intuitive software inspired by the well-known database migration tool, **Flyway**.
-Just as Flyway manages and orchestrates your database migrations, Flyday ensures that your daily tasks are scheduled with precision and efficiency with CSV file.
+Welcome to Flyday, your Intelligent Efficient Work Hour Planner.
+Activating Creative Energy-Saving Mode, this tool is designed to reduce daily reporting stress and unleash creativity.
+Inspired by the well-known database migration tool, Flyway, Flyday is just as adept at managing and orchestrating your daily tasks.
+With its precision scheduling and efficiency, facilitated through CSV file integration, Flyday ensures that every hour of your workday is optimized for maximum productivity and creative output.

 ## Table of Contents